 Andrew researches the causes and consequences of population changes for the Northern Territory of Australia and northern regions more broadly.
 He undertakes both quantitative and qualitative research to understand impacts from policy, economic and structural changes for communities.
 In his PhD he investigated policy and theoretical implications from changing migration practices for Indigenous Territorians.
 Prior to academia, Andrew worked for a decade with the Australian Bureau of Statistics.
-He currently teaches the masters level subject Topics in Human Geography.
-Research interests include:

 • 2015 Winner: Charles Darwin University Library Open Access Award (for most open access publications) • 2014 Winner: Vice Chancellors Award for Academic Excellence, Charles Darwin University, Darwin. • 2013 Winner: National Statistical Service award for Excellence in developing statistical capability within the Australian education and training sector (see http://www.cdu.edu.au/enews/versions/080413/stories/population-expert.html).